pramit-marattha/SupabaseEcommerce/README.md

     "warranty" INTEGER NOT NULL,
     "createdAt" TIMESTAMP(3) NOT NULL DEFAULT CURRENT_TIMESTAMP,
     "updatedAt" TIMESTAMP(3) NOT NULL,
     CONSTRAINT "Product_pkey" PRIMARY KEY ("id")
 );
 ```

+Finally, check the Supabase dashboard to see if everything has been successfully synced.

 ![Supabase](https://user-images.githubusercontent.com/37651620/159447800-82feed93-398d-4a8a-89c1-fbf10a4adf74.png)